MendoAlert, the Mendocino County Emergency Alert and Notification Service

 This service allows you to opt-in to receive notifications via phone calls, text messaging, e-mail and more based on locations you care about.
 You can choose to receive notifications about events that may affect your home, workplace, family's schools and more.

-What is the system used for and what sort of alerts might I receive?
+What sort of alerts might I receive?

 This system will be used to notify you about imminent threats to health and safety as well as optional informational notifications that affect your locations or work environments.
 Administrators will send notifications regarding severe weather, flooding, gas leaks, police activity and more.